-Below is the complete list of Kane Chronicles books in order of publication, which is the recommended reading order for the series by Rick Riordan....
+Below is the complete list of Rick Riordan’s Kane Chronicles books in order of publication.
+This is the recommended reading sequence for the series.

 - The Red Pyramid (2010)